 7. Gallery Night in Ithaca- Explore Downtown

-Did you know that Ithaca has more restaurants per capita than New York City?
-Enjoy a unique outdoor dining experience at Ithaca's very own restaurant row.
-Restaurants on this street offer both indoor and outdoor seating.
-Watch people stroll along the commons as you enjoy your meal.
-Looking for something more secluded, Revelry Yards has just opened up their expansive outdoor patio, which will provide a casual full-service experience from a centrally located “Container Bar” fabricated out of a shipping container with a patio menu centralized around a wood-fired oven.
+Did you know that Ithaca has so many restaurants and different types of cuisine?
+Enjoy a unique outdoor dining experience at Ithaca's very own restaurant row or on the Ithaca Commons.
+Restaurants downtown offer both indoor and outdoor seating.
+Revelry Yards has an expansive outdoor patio, which will provide a casual full-service experience from a centrally located “Container Bar” fabricated out of a shipping container with a patio menu centralized around a wood-fired oven.

 9. Take a Stroll in the Cornell Botanic Gardens